 The Productive Half-Life of AI Agents

-Every executive asks the same question in different words: how long can we let the agent run before someone has to look over its shoulder?
-Call that interval the productive half-life—the span of time where an AI agent remains helpful, safe, and aligned without human intervention.
-There is real research to stand on here: METR’s time-horizon studies measure how long agents can pursue a task at 50% reliability and how that varies by domain; OSWorld, RealWebAssist, TOOLATHLON, and SWE-bench Verified all probe long, messy task chains rather than single steps.
-Human–automation trust work (Lee & See; CHI 2019 Guidelines for Human–AI Interaction) and decades of mixed-initiative research (Horvitz; Hearst; Bradshaw) show when people should re-enter the loop.
-The longer the half-life, the more the team can focus on higher-order choices instead of mechanical supervision—and the clearer the protocol for when to step back in.
+Leaders keep asking a version of the same question: how long can an agent run before a human needs to step in?
+Call that interval the productive half-life.
+It is the period where an AI agent stays useful, safe, and aligned without direct oversight.
+There is solid research behind this framing.
+METR’s time-horizon studies estimate task duration at 50% reliability across domains.
+OSWorld, RealWebAssist, TOOLATHLON, and SWE-bench Verified test long, messy task chains rather than isolated steps.
+Human-automation trust work (Lee & See; CHI 2019 Guidelines for Human–AI Interaction) plus mixed-initiative research (Horvitz; Hearst; Bradshaw) also helps teams decide when people should re-enter the loop.